 - Flip pork chops when cooked approximately 1/3 through.

 - Add butter and place thyme stems on top of pork chops.
-Spoon melted butter over pork chops and place on middle rack of the oven.
+Spoon melted butter over pork chops and place on the middle rack of the oven.
 Cook for 7-10 minutes (will vary by the width of pork chops) until thickest part of the meat is 140 Fahrenheit.
 Remove and rest for 3-5 minutes for pork chops to rise to 145 Fahrenheit.

 - Serve with spinach and green salad